Guatemala

 • International Public Sector Accounting Standards

 The National Constitution of the Republic of Guatemala establishes the Accounting Administration Authority of the Ministry of Public Finance (MoF) as the accounting standard-setter for the public sector.
-The MoF has adopted accrual-basis IPSAS as issued, via national standards, through Decree No. 109 of 2019 (IFAC, CIPFA 2018).
+Accordingly, the MoF has adopted national standards on an accrual basis with reference to the IPSAS (IFAC/CIPFA International Public Sector Financial Accountability Index 2020) through Decree No. 109 of 2019.

 • Investigation and Discipline

-The Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) to establish an investigative and disciplinary (I&D) system for all professional accountants.
-Accordingly, the CCPAG has established I&D procedures, which are led by its Honor Tribunal.
-In addition, the Instituto Guatemalteco de Contadores Públicos y Auditores (IGCPA) has an Honor Tribunal to investigate and discipline its members who have voluntarily joined the institute and became subject to its rules and regulations.
+Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) to establish an investigative and disciplinary (I&D) system for all professional accountants.
+Accordingly, the CCPAG has established I&D procedures for all professional accountants, which its Honor Tribunal leads.

-As indicated by CCPAG and the IGCPA although both I&D systems incorporate some of the SMO 6 requirements, it would require an update of the Decree No. 72 of 2001 to align the I&D system entirely with the SMO 6 requirements for all professional accountants.
+As indicated by CCPAG and the IGCPA, the CCPAG I&D system incorporates some of the SMO 6 requirements; it would require an update of the Decree No. 72 of 2001 to align the I&D system entirely with the SMO 6 requirements for all professional accountants.

 Current Status: Partially Adopted